The contact process with fitness on random trees

-On the other hand, for a finite graph, the infection dies out almost surely in finite time.
-An interesting question here is e.g.\ how long the process survives expressed in terms of the size of the graph.
-See for instance \cite{liggett2013stochastic} for a general introduction to the topic.
+On the other hand, for a finite graph, the infection dies out almost surely in finite time, so the phase transition instead describes for how long the process survives.
+A typical example would be the transition between a polynomial and an \nat{exponential} long time (expressed in terms of the size of the graph).

-There are several works in the literature where phase transitions have been studied for different graphs.
-The first known work is by Harris \cite{harris1974contact}, he showed that the contact process on the integer lattice $\mathbb{Z}^d$ (for any $d\geq 1$) does not exhibit a weak survival phase, that is to say, $0<\lambda_1(\mathbb{Z}^d)=\lambda_2(\mathbb{Z}^d)<\infty$.
-In other words, if $\lambda <\lambda_1$ the contact process on $\mathbb{Z}^d$, started with the origin infected, dies out with probability 1 and survives forever with positive probability if $\lambda > \lambda_1$.
-For a complete account, the reader is referred to the book of Liggett \cite{liggett2013stochastic}.